getomni-ai/zerox/README.md

   pagesToConvertAsImages: -1, // Page numbers to convert to image as array (e.g. `[1, 2, 3]`) or a number (e.g. `1`).
 Set to -1 to convert all pages
   schema: undefined, // Schema for structured data extraction
   tempDir: "/os/tmp", // Directory to use for temporary files (default: system temp directory)
-  trimEdges: true, // True by default, trims pixels from all edges that contain values similar to the given background colour, which defaults to that of the top-left pixel
+  trimEdges: true, // True by default, trims pixels from all edges that contain values similar to the given background color, which defaults to that of the top-left pixel
 });
 ```

-The `maintainFormat` option trys to return the markdown in a consistent format by passing the output of a prior page in as additional context for the next page.
+The `maintainFormat` option tries to return the markdown in a consistent format by passing the output of a prior page in as additional context for the next page.
 This requires the requests to run synchronously, so it's a lot slower.
 But valuable if your documents have a lot of tabular data, or frequently have tables that cross pages.

 ```
 Request #1 => page_1_image